-Impatiens balsamina excels it’s self at the coast and becomes an attractive nuisance as it re-seeds everywhere.
-It needs no special attention, growing direct in the soil.
-It is happy in sun or shade.
-The flowers are red through to pink, white and purple.
-During the dry season it struggles a little but, when the rains come, seeds germinate ever where and again it becomes invasive.
+Impatiens balsamina excels at the coast and can become an attractive nuisance as it re-seeds everywhere.
+It needs no special attention, grows in the ground or in pots, enjoys sun or shade.
+The flowers are different shades of red, pink, white and purple, although the colour eventually reverts to light pink.
+During the dry season it may struggle a little.
 White fly and red spider-mite can be a nuisance.

 Ipomoea Morning Glory